An extension to the Spark DSL.

 many restrictions around that process.
 To support these complex use cases, extensions

-Transformers are provided as an option to use
+All three are provided as options to use:

 without conflicts.